 Now, there’s no doubt the production of gas by bacteria in response to certain foods differs depending on the individual.
 But there are certain sugars that happen to inspire your gut bugs to make the most gas.

 Fructose is a naturally occurring ingredient in several plant foods, like corn, wheat, and pears.
-You’ll notice three of those foods aren’t even on the Plant Paradox “Yes” List!
+You’ll notice those three foods aren’t even on my “Yes” List!

 Moreover, fructose is generally a bad idea.
 It’s especially dangerous when it’s concentrated into that sugary syrup you find in sodas and processed juice boxes.
 If you can, just stay away.

 You can find this sugar in almost all fruits.
-It’s yet another reason most fruits are not on the Plant Paradox “Yes” List.
+It’s yet another reason most fruits are not on my “Yes” List.
 Sorbitol is an indigestible sugar that makes up a good deal of artificial sweeteners – you know, the ones you find in diet and sugar-free foods.
 So remember, even those “healthy” foods can cause lots of gas.